• Skip to primary navigation

 Gluten Free Flour Blend Notes:

-1. King Arthur Measure for Measure - The gluten free biscuit dough was wetter than the other flour blends.
-It didn't affect the amount of rise but the dough spread out a little more than others when baking.
-I didn't add additional flour but used about two teaspoons of flour sprinkled on the top so I could press the dough down enough to use the biscuit cutter.
+1. King Arthur Measure for Measure – The gluten free biscuit dough was wetter than the other flour blends.
+It didn’t affect the amount of rise, but the dough spread a little more than others when baking.
+I didn’t add more flour but used about two teaspoons of flour sprinkled on the top to press the dough down enough to use the biscuit cutter.

 3. Bob's Red Mill 1 to 1 Gluten Free Blend - I felt the dough was workable without additional flour or milk.